 Having surgery can be a scary experience, especially when it has to be done suddenly.
 Thankfully, technology has brought the medical field a long way.
-If your doctor has advised you that you need gallbladder removal surgery (also called a cholecystectomy), then don’t fret.
+If your doctor has advised you to have gallbladder removal surgery (also called a cholecystectomy), then don’t fret.
 The good news is that you can have this procedure done as a laparoscopic surgery, meaning that you won’t have one long incision to recover from.
-Instead, you will have four small slits that are made in your abdomen, making recovery a much shorter excursion than recovering from an open cholecystectomy.
-You will also be inflated with air so that the surgeon can better perform the surgery.
+Instead, you will have four small slits that are made in your abdomen, making recovery a much shorter process than recovering from an open cholecystectomy.
+You will also be inflated with air so that the surgeon can more easily perform the surgery.

 Although recovering from laparoscopic gallbladder removal surgery is a smoother process than major surgeries that require larger slits, it is still surgery and needs to be treated as such.
 When you initially wake up from surgery, you may feel a variety of symptoms from the pain and the anesthesia.
 Here are some of the symptoms that I had:

 - Sore throat (from tube in throat during surgery)